- Acute Lymphoblastic Leukemia (ALL)

 - Childhood Cancer

 Different kinds of childhood cancer have different signs, symptoms, treatments, and outcomes.
-But today, up to 70% of all children with cancer can be cured.
+But today, over 80% of all children with cancer live 5 years or more.

 - Chronic Myelogenous Leukemia (CML)